Zamiell/racing-plus/docs/challenges.md

 - Bethany starts with Duality.
 - Jacob & Esau start with There's Options & More Options.
 - You are randomly assigned a character at the beginning of the run.
 (You cannot choose the order of the characters.)
-- Jacob & Esau and Bethany will never be assigned for the first or second character of the challenge, which gives you some time to store items for them.
+- Jacob & Esau and Bethany will never be assigned for the first or second character of the challenge.
+(This gives you some time to store items for them.)

 ### Storage